-Partner Augmented Input - this handout describes an evidence-based modeling technique that can be used at home and in the classroom.
-For additional PAI resources, Follow the Partner Augmented Input board on Pinterest.
+Partner-Augmented Input (PAI) - This handout describes an evidence-based modeling technique for teaching AAC use that can be used at home and in the classroom.

 This SGD Features Checklist has been designed to help teams with the assessment process.

-NEW!
-Tool for Analysis of Langauge and Communication (TALC): Language Sampling Tool for Multimodal Communicators- This language sampling form has been designed for collecting data on expressive language use in individuals using AAC.
+Tool for Analysis of Language and Communication (TALC) - Language Sampling Tool for Multimodal Communicators.
+This language sampling form has been designed for collecting data on expressive language use in individuals using AAC.